by Pup Matthias

 Submitted by Fred Patten, Furry’s favorite historian and reviewer.

-The Tower and the Fox, by Tim Susman.
+The Demon and the Fox, by Tim Susman.
 Illustrated by Laura Garabedian.

 Dallas, TX, Argyll Productions, July 2018, trade paperback, $17.95 (277 pages), ebook $9.95.